jeremyzilar/mada/_pages/faq.md

 **November 2024:** MADA completed all financial analyses, building reports, and cost estimates, and began negotiating a long-term ground lease with the new Metropolitan Redevelopment Agency (MRA).

-**December 2024:** The Governing Body extended the ENA to allow continued negotiation of MADA's Ground Lease and Development Agreement (GLDA) and approved the sale of City property to Aspect Film Studios – the first (and currently the only) Midtown redevelopment project.
+**December 2024:** The Governing Body extended the ENA to allow continued negotiation of MADA's Ground Lease and Development Agreement (GLDA) and approved the sale of City property to Aspect Film Studios as the first Midtown redevelopment project.

 **January–August 2025:** MADA advanced capital fundraising, public communications, and events while awaiting a legal document from the City.

 **June 2025:** The ENA extension expired; MADA continued good-faith work with the City.

-**July 2025:** The MRA director resigned over lack of City support.

 **August 2025:** MADA received a draft legal document to negotiate with remaining MRA staff, the City Manager, and City Attorney.

 **January 2026:** MADA and the City completed negotiations on the Ground Lease and Development Agreement.

-**April - June 2026:**